HasanAneek/ai-chat-logs-summarizer/README.md

 ## Features
 - Parses chat logs to separate user and AI messages.
 - Calculates message statistics (total, user, AI).
+- Extracts the top 5 most frequent keywords using NLTK.

 ## How to Run